CERT-Polska/mwdb-core/README.md

 Generate configuration using `./gen_vars.sh` as for production installation.

 Then build images using `docker-compose -f docker-compose-dev.yml build`.
-Then run Malwarecage via `docker-compose -f docker-compose-dev.yml up -d`.
+Then run MWDB via `docker-compose -f docker-compose-dev.yml up -d`.

-After a minute - Malwarecage should be accessible via `http://127.0.0.1` with enabled hot-reload and debug facilities.
+After a minute - MWDB should be accessible via `http://127.0.0.1` with enabled hot-reload and debug facilities.

 All changes in code are automatically reloaded excluding:
 - Changes in database model, which needs migrations